-- 1. When a person expresses a concern, complaint, or grievance regarding past and/or present services at Directions for Youth & Families, she/he will be advised by any agency staff member of the right to file a grievance and given the name and hours of availability of the agency's Client Rights Officer, Christine Telljohann, Directions For Youth & Families, 1515 Indianola Ave., Columbus, Ohio, 43201, phone (614) 294-2661.
-Available hours are from 8:30a.m. to 5:00 p.m.
-In addition, messages can be left on agency voicemail 24 hours a day.
+- 1. When a person expresses a concern, complaint, or grievance regarding past and/or present services at Directions for Youth & Families, she/he will be advised by any agency staff member of the right to file a grievance and given the name and hours of availability of the agency's Client Rights Officer, Mitchell Cahill, Directions For Youth & Families, 1515 Indianola Ave., Columbus, Ohio, 43201, phone (614) 294-2661.
+Available hours are from 8:30 a.m. to 5:00 p.m.
+In addition, messages can be left on the agency's voicemail 24 hours a day.
 Evening hours will be made available upon request. - 2.
 The Client Rights Officer will explain the grievance procedure from filing to final resolution and discuss the person's concerns.
-The client grievance must be in writing and include the date, time, description of the incident, and names of individuals involved in the incident/situation being grieved.
-The client grievance must be signed and dated by the client and/or parent / guardian or by an individual filing the grievance on behalf of the client, and given to the Clients Rights Officer. - 3.
+The client's grievance must be in writing and include the date, time, description of the incident, and names of individuals involved in the incident/situation being grieved.
+The client grievance must be signed and dated by the client and/or parent/ guardian or by an individual filing the grievance on behalf of the client and given to the Client Rights Officer. - 3.
 Should the person decide to file a grievance, the Client Rights Officer will assist the client or person authorized by the client in completing a Client Grievance Form.
-An alternative agency representative will be appointed by the CEO if the Client Rights Officer is the subject of grievance. - 4.
-Within three (3) days of receipt of the grievance, the Client Rights Officer shall provide written acknowledgement to each grievant that shall include date grievance was received, summary of grievance, overview of grievance investigation process, timetable for completion, investigation and notification of resolution including provider contact name, address and telephone number. - 5.
-The client's grievance will be forwarded to the CEO to review.
-The client or an authorized representative has the right to meet with the CEO regarding his/her grievance.
-The Client Rights Officer will provide a written statement of resolution to the griever after the CEO review within seven (7) days from receipt of original grievance. - 6.
-If the griever is not satisfied with Client Rights Officer's or the CEO's response, she/he may submit the written grievance to the Chairperson of the Program Committee of the Directions For Youth & Families Board of Trustees.
-The Chairperson will render a decision and the program committee will provide a written response within ten (10) days of the chairperson's receipt of the grievance.
-The Client Rights Officer will expedite any grievance hearing/review in such a manner that a written response can be provided within 20 working days of the original filing.
-Any extenuating circumstances indicating that the time period needs to be extended will be documented in the grievance log and written notification will be given to the griever. - 7.
-The Client Rights Officer will follow up on any external grievance hearing to ensure that a written response and final resolution is provided to the griever and the CEO of DFYF.
+An alternative agency representative will be appointed by the CEO if the Client Rights Officer is the subject of the grievance. - 4.
+Within three (3) days of receipt of the grievance, the Client Rights Officer shall provide written acknowledgment to each grievant that shall include the date the grievance was received, a summary of the grievance, an overview of the grievance investigation process, the timetable for completion, investigation and notification of resolution including provider contact name, address, and telephone number. - 5.
+The client's grievance will be forwarded to the CEO for review.
+The client or an authorized representative has the right to meet with the CEO regarding their grievance.
+The Client Rights Officer will provide a written statement of resolution to the griever after the CEO review within seven (7) days from receipt of the original grievance. - 6.
+If the grievant is not satisfied with the Client Rights Officer's or the CEO's response, they may submit the written grievance to the Chairperson of the Program Committee of the Directions for Youth & Families Board of Trustees.
+The Chairperson will render a decision, and the program committee will provide a written response within ten (10) days of the Chairperson's receipt of the grievance.
+The Client Rights Officer will expedite any grievance hearing/review in such a manner that a written response can be provided within twenty (20) working days of the original filing.
+Any extenuating circumstances indicating that the time period needs to be extended will be documented in the grievance log, and written notification will be given to the grievant. - 7.
+The Client Rights Officer will follow up on any external grievance hearing to ensure that a written response and final resolution are provided to the grievant and the CEO of DFYF.